LF-digitala-kanaler/LFDS/content/components/web/forms/datepicker.md

       Use the datepicker when you want the user to enter a date or time in another manner.

       Visually the datepicker looks like a normal input field with a calendar icon in right part of the field.
-Interactionwise a calendar is expanded when the clicks anywhere in the input field (including on the calendar icon), in which the user can choose the date they wish to choose.
-If they prefer, the input field can also be used to manually enter the date.
+Interaction-wise a calendar is expanded when the user clicks anywhere in the input field (including on the calendar icon) - in the calendar the user can select the date they wish to choose.
+If they prefer, the input field can also be used to enter the date with the keyboard.

       ### Modifiers